bioCKO/Exo70/README.md

 Our ability to assess the integration of *Exo70F1* was restricted by the quality of the transcriptome assembly.
 For *RGH2*, when a single contig was not formed, the N- and C-terminal fragments could be identified.

 In several instances the transcriptome sequence was incomplete for full length *RGH2* and/or *Exo70F1*.
 To address this, we performed a sequential overlap alignment to construct full length open reading frame.
 This involves using `bwa` to align RNAseq reads to an existing reference sequence, manually assessing the quality of reads flanking 5' and 3' regions, and adding this sequence to the reference.
 This process is iteratively performed until the complete ORF is identified.
 The parameters used in analysis for one round is shown below.
 For *Poa annua*, a total of 16 iterations were required to finish *RGH2*, whereas a contiguous *Exo70F1* could be formed by merging contigs.
-For *Holcus lanatus*, something happened.
-For *Phalaris arundinacea*, something else happened.
+Assembly of contiguous *RGH2* and *Exo70F1* for *Holcus lanatus* and *Phalaris arundinacea* will require additional bioinformatic analysis.

 ```bash
 bwa index PoaExo70F1.fa